ImTomQ/css/document-object-model/README.md

 ### Document Object Model (DOM)

+#### What is the DOM?

+>DOM stands for Document Object Model.
-The Document Object Model (DOM) connects web pages to scripts or programing lenguages by
+The Document Object Model is a programming interface for